Lilli Pilli, New South Wales

 Lilli Pilli is a small suburb in southern Sydney, in the state of New South Wales, Australia.
 Lilli Pilli is located 26 kilometres south of the Sydney central business district, in the local government area of the Sutherland Shire.
-There is also another Lilli Pilli in New South Wales (postcode 2536), located 12 kilometres south of Batemans Bay.

 History

 Lilli Pilli was named for the lilly pilly, the native myrtle that grew on the point.
 Thomas Holt (1811–88) owned most of the land that stretched from Sutherland to Cronulla, including land on the point.
 In 1840, parish maps also showed that 20 acre of land on the point were owned by Francis Mitchell.
 The public school opened in 1957, and celebrated its 50th anniversary in 2007.

 Geography

 Lilli Pilli is located on the north shore of the Port Hacking estuary.
 The only adjacent suburbs are Caringbah South, Port Hacking and Dolans Bay.
 The villages of Maianbar and Bundeena are located on the opposite bank of Port Hacking.

 Lilli Pilli is surrounded by Gannons Bay, Little Turriel Bay, Port Hacking River and Great Turriel Bay.
 Lilli Pilli Point is situated at the end of Lilli Pilli Point Road, off Port Hacking Road.
 Lilli Pilli Point Bushland Reserve overlooks Royal National Park.
 This bushland reserve is a great secluded picnic area that is often protected from the wind.
 A rock ledge runs along the northern point up to Speed Alley.
 Many fishing spots can be found here, all the way to Little Turriell Bay.